CDCgov/cdc-react/packages/cdc-react-icons/README.md

 }
 ```

-See the [Storybook Icon Page](https://cdcgov.github.io/cdc-react/?path=/story/components-icon--all) for a list of all icons and their names..
+See the [Storybook Icon Page](https://cdcgov.github.io/cdc-react/?path=/story/components-icon--all) for a list of all icons and their names.